Geeksltd/Olive/docs/Microservices/PrivateNuget.md

 ## Installing a Private Nuget server

-There are various tools for creating a private nuget server.
-You can download an example here.
+There are various tools for creating a private nuget server such as [NuGet Server](http://nugetserver.net/) and [JFrog's Artifactory](https://jfrog.com/artifactory/).
 You need to set this up once for your solution on a server that is available to the developers and also your build server.

+in order to create a Nuget Server and package fee with **Nuget server** you need to fallow below steps:
+1. Create a new Empty **Asp.Net Web Application**.
+2. Choose a proper name for your project.
+3. Install [Nuget.Server]( https://www.nuget.org/packages/NuGet.Server/) Package form Nuget Package Manager  or Package Manager Console
+4. In the `web.config` set a unique value for **apiKey**.
+(It grants push access to the NuGet server )
+5. Run the project and your Private Nuget package server is ready.

-It is recommended to install it on your build server, next to Jenkins (or any other CI server that you use).
+It is recommended to install your **Nuget Server** on your build server, next to Jenkins (or any other CI server that you use).
 Access to this should be restricted to the permitted developers on the project.

-In the **web.config** of that application, you need to set a unique value for **apiKey** which grants push access to the nuget server.

 ## PrivatePackages folder